 Employers can’t discriminate against you because you have or are currently experiencing family violence.
 This includes when you’re applying for a job, or if your current boss finds out you’ve experienced family violence.

 This ground, introduced in April 2019, applies specifically and only to employment.

 - Disability, illness, or other impairment – You can’t be discriminated against because you’ve got a physical disability or illness (including having a virus like HIV or hepatitis); a mental illness; an intellectual disability; assistance like a guide dog or wheelchair; or any other physical or psychological loss or abnormality (the ground of “disability”).
 For more information about protections against disability discrimination in areas such as jobs, housing, and access to shops and services, see: “Disability Rights”.

 - Employment status – You can’t be discriminated against because you’re unemployed or on a benefit.
 The ground of “employment status” covers being unemployed, or getting a Work and Income benefit, superannuation, or ACC payments like weekly compensation.

 Age, if you’re 16 or older

 - Age – It’s not illegal to discriminate against children under 16 on the basis of their age (although they’re protected from discrimination on other grounds, like disability).
 However, once you’re 16, you’re protected against age discrimination.
 For example, it’s illegal for an employer to refuse to hire you solely because of your age, whether it’s because they think you’re too young or too old (the ground of “age”).
 They could, however, still not hire you due to a lack of experience for the role.

 Political and religious views

 - Religion and atheism – You can’t be discriminated against for your religious beliefs, including because you don’t have a particular religion or don’t have any religion (the ground of “religious belief”).
-If you belong to a religious minority group in New Zealand, the government can’t deny you the right to use or practise your religion together with others from that minority group.
+If you belong to a religious minority group in New Zealand, the government can’t deny you the right to use or practice your religion together with others from that minority group.